OpenBuildings/timestamped-migrations/README.md

 If none of the patterns match, it will just create a migration with empty up and down methods.

+Additionally - column types are guessed according to suffix - _id columns will be integers, _at -> datetime, _on -> date, and "description" and "text" will be assumed to be text.

 Helper Methods
 --------------